dsilabs/zoom/README.md

 environment.

 ### Setting Up The Easy way
-The simplest way to hack on Zoom is to use one of our [Vagrant boxes](https://github.com/dsilabs/vagrant-zoom) or [Docker containers](https://github.com/dsilabs/docker-zoom-tiny).
+The simplest way to hack on ZoomFoundry is to use one of our [Vagrant boxes](https://github.com/dsilabs/vagrant-zoom) or [Docker containers](https://github.com/dsilabs/docker-zoom-tiny).